magnars/dash.el/README.md

 item, etc. If `list` contains no items, returns `initial-value` and `fn` is not called.

+In the anaphoric form `!!reduce-from`, the accumulated value is exposed as `acc`.

 ```cl
 (!reduce-from '+ 7 '(1 2)) ;; => 10
 (!reduce-from (lambda (memo item) (+ memo item)) 7 '(1 2)) ;; => 10